List of Teen Titans (TV series) characters: Mento

 Mento (voiced by Xander Berkeley) is the leader and battle coordinator of the Doom Patrol.
 His uniform signifies as such by way of a yellow lightning-bolt symbol on its chest.
 Amplified by the helmet atop his head, Mento's super-abilities stem from his formidable mental powers, ranging from telekinesis and mind-reading to quick-acting hypnotic suggestion.

 Negative Man

 Negative Man (voiced by Judge Reinhold) has the power of astral projection; able to separate his soul from his body, his "negative self" has targeted intangibility: enemies cannot harm him while in this state, though he can physically interact with solid objects and people.
-However, this separation ability can only work for a limited time, as extended use of it could lead to its effects being permanent.
+This separation ability can only work for a limited time, however, as extended use of it could lead to its effects being permanent.

 Robotman

 Robotman (voiced by Peter Onorati) is a towering metal robotic vessel housing a still-living human brain; as such, he has immense strength and is practically invulnerable to harm.
-However, still capable of free thought, Robotman is headstrong and reckless, often preferring to charge headlong into battle than defer to stealth.
+Although capable of free thought, Robotman is headstrong and reckless, often preferring to charge headlong into battle than defer to stealth.